foerstj/green-range/README.md

 # green-range
 A Dungeon Siege map based in the Green Range mountains.

+FOSS, CC-BY-SA.

 ## Attribution
-Fox texture courtesy of Eksevis.
+Textures of Fox and beta Mucosa courtesy of Eksevis.